-1. INTRODUCTION
+1. Introduction

 This document specifies the data format produced by the JLab 125 MHz Flash ADC module (fADC125).
-The module adheres to the overall format standard described in the document [1] produced and maintained by the JLab Data Acquisition group.
+The module adheres to the overall format standard described in the document [1] produced and maintained by the JLab Data Acquisition group1.
 All data produced by the fADC125 is in the form of 32-bit words.
 The fADC125 operating modes and data format follow those of the fADC250 [2], modified where necessary for the drift chambers.
 The main differences are in the pulse data formats (data types 5, 6 and 9), which permit output of pulse time, amplitude, integral and pedestal in one pair of data words, and in the methods used to calculate the pulse time and integral.
 These are detailed later in this document.
+At present, the most recent firmware version is 2-011.